 Visitors are welcome at the New Hampshire Fish and Game Department's fish hatcheries and education centers.
 Group visits require a reservation.

 State Fish Hatcheries

 New Hampshire's Fish and Game fish hatcheries are a great place to learn about how fish are hatched and reared.
-These facilities raise more than a million trout each year!
-Hatcheries are open year round, from 8:00 AM to 4:00 PM.
+These facilities raise nearly a million trout each year!
+Hatcheries are open year round, from 8:00 a.m. to 4:00 p.m.
 Outdoor fish viewing is available throughout the year.
 Guided hatchery tours are available by reservation.
-Twin Mountain and Warren hatcheries have more extensive educational exhibits; these wildlife centers are typically open seasonally by appointment.
-You'll enjoy meeting our dedicated, hardworking hatchery staff, who not only understand the technical challenges of raising fish... they also love to fish themselves!
+You'll enjoy meeting our dedicated, hardworking hatchery staff, who not only understand the technical challenges of raising fish... many of them love to fish themselves!